wp-plugins/climate-change-glossary/readme.txt

 1. Log in and go to *Plugins* and click on *Add New*.
 2. Search for *climate change glossary* and hit the *Install Now* link in the results.
 WordPress will install it.
-3. Download ARC2 from https://github.com/semsol/arc2 and unzip it.
-4. Open the unziped folder and upload the entire content into the */wp-content/plugins/climate-change-glossary/arc/* directory.
-5. From the Plugin Management page in Wordpress, activate the *Climate change glossary* plugin.
+3. From the Plugin Management page in Wordpress, activate the *Climate change glossary* plugin.
-6. Go to *Settings* -> *Climate change glossary* in Wordpress and click on *Import/Update Thesaurus*.
+4. Go to *Settings* -> *Climate change glossary* in Wordpress and click on *Import/Update Thesaurus*.
 Uploading the thesaurus can take a few minutes (4-5 minutes).
 Please remain patient and don*t interrupt the procedure.

 Install manually: